-The properties held for sale were acquired through foreclosure and listed for sale as at year-end.
-Both properties are carried at the lower of the carrying amount and fair value less the estimated cost to sell.
-They are disclosed net of allowances for losses.
-During the current year, the Company wrote the Fort McMurray property down by \$50,000 as it was deemed impaired.
+The properties held for sale were acquired through foreclosure and listed for sale in the prior year.
+Both properties were carried at the lower of the carrying amount and fair value less the estimated cost to sell of \$265,527.
+During the current year, the Company sold both properties and recorded a loss of \$11,179.